-Acute otitis media (AOM) is a viral or bacterial infection of the middle ear that is most commonly caused by Streptococcus pneumoniae.
-AOM is a common infection in children under the age of five years and it usually follows an upper respiratory tract (URT) infection.
-It is characterized by an acute onset of symptoms (e.g., otalgia, fever, anorexia) with signs of middle ear inflammation (e.g., bulging tympanic membrane, effusion).
+Acute otitis media (AOM) is a painful infection of the middle ear that most commonly results from a bacterial superinfection with Streptococcus pneumoniae, Haemophilus influenza, or Moraxella catarrhalis following a viral upper respiratory tract infection.
+AOM is a common infection in children under the age of 2 years and is characterized by an acute onset of symptoms (e.g., otalgia, fever, anorexia) with signs of middle ear inflammation (e.g., bulging tympanic membrane, erythema).
 Mild unilateral infections can be managed without antibiotics, as they are often self-limiting.
-Bilateral AOM or severe symptoms are usually treated with oral amoxicillin.
-Tympanostomy and insertions of tympanostomy tubes is recommended in children with recurrent AOM.
-Complications are rare and occur mostly in immunosuppressed patients or in AOM due to highly virulent, drug-resistant bacteria.
+Infections in children under 6 months, bilateral AOM, or severe symptoms are usually treated with oral antibiotics.
+Most children will experience at least one episode before the age of five; in children with recurrent AOM that causes frequent symptoms, myringotomy and insertion of tympanostomy tubes may be considered.
 The most common complication is acute mastoiditis, but facial palsy, labyrinthitis, and in rare cases, even intracranial abscesses may also occur.

 Epidemiological data refers to the US, unless otherwise specified.

-- Obstruction/blockage of the ET → lack of ventilation and drainage of the middle ear →
+- Obstruction/blockage of the eustachian tube (ET) → lack of ventilation and drainage of the middle ear →

 Predisposing factors for ET obstruction